hadley/crantastic/README.markdown

 Using `autospec` while doing changes to the source code is highly recommended, as this is very helpful for catching accidental regressions.

+After the first checkout of the code you'll have to do check out the Git submodules.
+Simply run `git submodule init; git submodule update`.

 Note that you should only add/edit stylesheets in the `app/stylesheets` folder.
 `public/stylesheets` should only contain compiled Sass styhesleets.